This is the multi-page printable view of this section. Click here to print.

 • A mount is disabled when the SSH connection was shut down.

-• A compromised sshfs process in the guest may have an access to unexposed host directories.
+• A compromised sshfs process in the guest may have access to unexposed host directories.

 9p